-- a. to take an active role in the student's educational success, including assisting the student in complying with section A; - b. to ensure that the parents conduct contributes to a welcoming, caring, respectful and safe learning environment; - c. to cooperate and collaborate with school staff to support the delivery of specialized supports and services to the student; - d. to encourage, foster and advance collaborative, positive and respectful relationships with teachers, principals, other school staff and professionals providing supports and services in the school, and - e. to engage in the student's school community.
+- a.
+To take an active role in the student's educational success, including assisting the student in complying with section A - b.
+To ensure that the parents conduct contributes to a welcoming, caring, respectful and safe learning environment; - c.
+To cooperate and collaborate with school staff to support the delivery of specialized supports and services to the student - To help their students attend school regularly and to develop the skills required to meet the school's expectation; - e.
+To work collaboratively with the school to resolve student conduct issues - f.
+To report to the school any circumstance which may impact student safety - g.
+To encourage, foster and advance collaborative, positive and respectful relationships with teachers, principals, other school staff and professionals providing supports and services in the school, and - h.
+To engage in the student's school community